russmckendrick/records/content/albums/nothing-but-the-truth-20766034/index.md

 ---
 title: "The Pineapple Thief - Nothing But The Truth"
-album_artist: "The Pineapple Thief"
+artist: "The Pineapple Thief"
-album_title: "Nothing But The Truth"
+album_name: "Nothing But The Truth"
 date: 2021-11-03
 release_id: "20766034"
 slug: "nothing-but-the-truth-20766034"
+hideSummary: true
 cover:
     image: "nothing-but-the-truth-20766034.jpg"
+    alt: "Nothing But The Truth by The Pineapple Thief"
+    caption: "Nothing But The Truth by The Pineapple Thief"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock"]
 ---

 ## Tracklisting